Tactical Communications Technical Glossary Part I

 LOS – Line of Sight

-Definition: For direct-path radio propagation, an unobstructed between the transmitter and receiver to avoid signal degradation.
+Definition: For direct-path radio propagation, there must be an unobstructed line between the transmitter and receiver to avoid signal degradation.

 NLOS – Non-Line of Sight

-Definition: Communication through reflections, diffraction, relays, or HF skywave, enabling coverage when direct path is obstructed by terrain or structures.
+Definition: NLOS communication occurs through reflections, diffraction, relays, or HF skywave.
+This enables coverage when the direct path is obstructed by terrain or structures.

 Handheld Radio

-Definition: Compact, lightweight radios (typically <1 kg) used by individual soldiers for short-range, squad-level secure voice/data communication.
+Definition: Handheld radios are compact and lightweight, typically weighing less than 1 kg.
+They are used by individual soldiers for short-range, squad-level secure voice and data communication.

 Manpack Radio